openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofLine(point-tangent/2, point+tangent/2);
 	}

-[`getTangentAtIndexInterpolated()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getTangentAtIndexInterpolated "getTangentAtIndexInterpolated Documentation Page") works like `getNormalAtIndexInterpolated()`.
+[`getTangentAtIndexInterpolated(...)`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getTangentAtIndexInterpolated "getTangentAtIndexInterpolated Documentation Page") works like `getNormalAtIndexInterpolated(...)`.
 We get something like this:

 ![Polyline Exaggerated Tangents](images/intrographics_exaggeratedtangents.png "Drawing exaggerated tangents at at evenly spaced points along the polyline")

 That was worth the aside, right?
 (I'm desperately trying to avoid a tangent pun.)
 Back to the normals we were working with, eh?

-It doesn't seem terribly efficient to add thickness to our lines by drawing lots and lots of normals using `ofLine()`.
+It doesn't seem terribly efficient to add thickness to our lines by drawing lots and lots of normals using `ofLine(...)`.
 Instead, we can draw a filled polygon to cover the space that our normal lines are covering.  **[note: explain the winding order here]** So, we want to loop through all of our upper normal bounds from left to right, then loop around and follow the lower normal bounds from right to left.
 In order to do this we are going to store our points and normals in vectors [**note: make sure vectors are explained**].
 Again, let's comment out the code we just wrote and add in the following:

 	float numPoints = polyline.size();
 	float normalLength = 40;